-Field Description Multicast Tx Rate Select the maximum amount of multicast packets the radio can transmit per second.
-The default values are listed here: - 2.4GHz Radio1: 11Mbps - 5GHz Radio2: 6Mbps Airtime Fairness Airtime Fairness equalizes airtime among VAPs.
-When a wireless client is communicating with multiple VAPs, the airtime is equally divided among the corresponding VAPs.
-The airtime of a VAP with which the wireless client is not communicating is allocated to VAPs that the wireless client is corresponding.
-Here are the options: - Enabled: Activates Airtime Fairness. - Disabled: Turn Airtime Fairness off.
+Field Description Airtime Fairness Airtime fairness is intended for networks that are supporting both up-to-date as well as older, slower devices.
+The feature prevents the slower devices from reducing the overall performance of the wireless network.
+When a radio has more than 50 clients, the remaining bandwidth not allocated by Airtime Fairness is shared among the clients above the limit.
+Here are the options: - Evenly: Activates Airtime Fairness. - Manual: Activates Airtime Fairness with the specified percentages.
+When you select Manual and click the Save & Apply button, the Pre-allocated Airtime Percentage fields become available on all the Advanced VAP Settings pages on the radio.
+To enter the Pre-allocated Airtime Percentage, go to Settings > VAP/Security > Advanced Settings as shown in Figure 65 on page 169.
+The Airtime Percentage of each VAP must be 0 to 100 and the total Airtime Percentage of the VAPs must not exceed 100. - Disabled: Turn off Airtime Fairness.
 This is the default setting.
-The maximum number of wireless clients that Airtime Fairness can control at a time is 50.
 Band Steering Use this option to enable or disable band steering on the radios.
 Band steering reduces radio congestion by forcing wireless clients that support both 2.4GHz and 5GHz radios to associate with VAPs on a different radio during periods of traffic congestion.
 Band steering forces clients to associate with VAPs on a 5GHz radio when there is traffic congestion on the 2.4GHz radio.
 Conversely, clients are forced to associate with VAPs on the 2.4GHz radio when the 5GHz radios are congested.
 Here are the guidelines: - Enabling band steering on one radio activates it on the other radio.
 Conversely, disabling the feature on one radio disables it on the other radio.
 Ideally, the VAP settings on both radios should be identical.
 This includes SSID names, VLAN IDs, and security settings. - The default setting is disabled.